gvwilson/sensibleadventures/iffy/iffy.md

 He collapsed to the cobblestones in a heap.

 "Run!"
-Wales urged as two more sailors caught sight of their fallen comrade and began shoving toward them.
+Wales urged as two of the *Taroona*'s crew spotted their fallen comrade and began shoving their way through the panic to even the score.

 Iffy ran,
 or tried to,